© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Hafod: Cavern Cascade is a scheduled monument protected by Cadw under reference CD171.
 View the official record →

-Hafod: Cavern Cascade is a grotto structure located within the Hafod estate in Ceredigion, Wales, dating to the late eighteenth century.
+Hafod: Cavern Cascade is a grotto forming part of the picturesque gardens at Hafod, an estate in Ceredigion developed from the late eighteenth century onwards.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD171.

 Hafod: Cavern Cascade dates from the post medieval/modern period, and is classified as a grotto.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Hafod: Cavern Cascade is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD171.